javitorres/filefilter/readme.md

 * **sql**: executes SQL code provided in the actionConfig.sql field using duckdb on the dataframe df.
 The result of this query replaces the current dataframe.

-* **pandas**: This filter executes Python code specified in the actionConfig.code section with the current df.
-The result of this query replaces the current dataframe.

 # Configuration